-An income statement often referred to as a profit and loss statement, provides information on the financial performance of a small business during an accounting period.
-At the same time, the balance sheet provides information on the small business's financial position.
+An income statement, often referred to as a profit and loss statement.
+It provides information on the financial performance of a small business during an accounting period.
+At the same time, the balance sheet provides information on the small business’s financial position.

 The preparation of an income statement is the first step in preparing the business’s financial statements.
 Once the net income is derived, the balance sheet is ready, and once the balance sheet is prepared, the cash flow statement is prepared.

 As we have now understood what an income statement is, let’s move on to our next section on understanding what we need to prepare an income statement, i.e., what goes into an income statement?

 An income statement, as stated before, requires five components – revenue, gains, expenses, losses, and net income.

 However, each part has further subcomponents, and knowing what falls in each category will help you accurately report your net income to your stakeholders.

 So, let’s learn what goes into an income statement and consider them for small businesses.

 The total income earned by a small business during an accounting period is referred to as the business’s revenue.
 However, there are two broad categories of revenue to classify as operating and non-operating revenue.